Dior: Arrival of Bernard Arnault

-While other brands in the late 1990s, notably Gucci, had resorted to porn chic as a mean to draw attention, Dior ads had such an impact that porn chic became a trend in most fashion ads.
-Galliano ignited the escalation of porno chic advertisements, which culminated with Ungaro's zoophilic ads, shot by Mario Sorrenti, and Gucci's ads, which featured a model with pubic hair shaped like the signature Gucci logo.
+In the same year, Dior's long watch partner Benedom joined the LVMH group.
+In 2000, Galliano's leadership was extended to ready-to-wear, accessories, advertising and communications.
+The first campaign under his leadership was photographed by Nick Knight and featured two women simulating intercourse.
+Like many other brands in the late 1990s, notably Gucci, featured suggestive images in their ads to draw public attention, Dior ads had such an impact that such publicity became a trend in most fashion ads.
+Galliano ignited the escalation of erotic advertisements, which culminated with Ungaro's zoophilic ads, shot by Mario Sorrenti, and another ad for Gucci that featured a model with pubic hair shaped like the signature Gucci logo.
 As a matter of fact, it is considered that Galliano had revolutionized Dior more through his advertising campaigns than through his designs.